 Shake shingles are both rustic and traditional.
 Many Victorian-era houses and some iconic New England-style properties—particularly Cape Cod homes—use shake shingles as a main siding material or as an accent.
 You can get the same provincial look with shake-style vinyl siding.
 Why not highlight your front entrance, your second floor or an extension with richly colored shake-style siding?

-Thompson Creek offers several different types of vinyl siding add-on for discerning homeowners.
+Thompson Creek offers several different types of vinyl siding add-on for homeowners.
 Here are some great-value bonus options:

 Solar Defense Vinyl Siding:

-Enhanced with the Duranyl 5000® Protection System, Thompson Creek Solar Defense vinyl siding resists UV-related fading and weathering.
+Enhanced with the Duranyl 5000® Protection System, Thompson Creek Solar Defense siding resists UV-related fading and weathering.
 Deep, rich hues benefit especially from this advanced option.
-Solar Defense vinyl siding is available as an add-on for any of Thompson Creek’s hardwearing vinyl siding options, including staggered, perfection, hand-split, half-round, Dutch lap and cedar.
+Solar Defense vinyl siding is available as an add-on for any of Thompson Creek’s hardwearing l siding options, including staggered, perfection, hand-split, half-round, Dutch lap and cedar.
 Solar Defense vinyl siding also stays tough in extreme weather, including extreme heat and extreme cold.

 Low Energy House Wrap Vinyl Siding: